Michael Wildes

 Michael Jay Wildes (born November 27, 1964) is an American lawyer and Democratic Party politician, serving as the 38th mayor of Englewood, New Jersey since 2018, and previously as the 36th mayor from 2004 to 2010.
 He was a city councilman for Englewood from 1998 until his election as mayor in 2003.

 In 1989, he became a federal prosecutor for the Eastern District of New York, where he participated in several high-profile cases, including a corruption case involving former U.S. Congressman Mario Biaggi.
 In 1993, Wildes joined the law firm Wildes and Weinberg PC as an immigration attorney, and is now a managing partner of the firm.
 He works as an immigration counsel to Davidoff Hutcher and Citron LLP, and volunteers for the Lincoln Center for the Performing Arts.

 Early life

-Early life and education
+Early life

 Wildes was born on November 27, 1964, at Mount Sinai Hospital in New York City.
 He was raised in Forest Hills, Queens in a Modern Orthodox Jewish home.
 His brother, Mark, is a Rabbi.

-Wildes is a graduate of Queens College of the City University of New York and the Benjamin N. Cardozo School of Law, where he now teaches immigration law as an adjunct professor.
-Wildes was a member of Community Board 6, a member of the Local Claims and Adjudication Board of New York State, and a candidate for Democratic District Leader of the 28th Assembly District of New York State.